 Naturally, Hercules’s club had his legendary strength and was considered a strength symbol alongside the hero.

-Okodee mmowere, the Adinkra symbol from Africa, is the next item on our list of strength symbols.
+Okodee mmowere, the Adinkra symbol from Africa, is the next item on our list of strength and perseverance symbols.

 The term “okodee mmowere” translates as “the talons of the eagle” and is a famous Adinkra symbol for strength and courage.